Is Content Marketing A Good Career?

 Content marketing includes a host of different jobs and positions, but let’s use content writing as a jumping off point as we imagine a career in this field.
 Regardless of the medium, the goal is to employ content to connect with your audience.

-Follow genre conventions: Every medium will have a different set of genre conventions—or, audience expectations you need to meet.
-For example, what right-minded individual would sit through a two-hour How-To YouTube video on the basics of doing laundry when a two-minute tutorial would suffice?
-As you study content examples, make note of the choices the creator makes.
+- Follow Genre Conventions: Each platform will have a different set of genre conventions—or, audience expectations you need to meet.
+For example, who would sit through a two-hour How-To YouTube video on the basics of doing laundry when a two-minute tutorial would suffice?
+As you study content examples on each platform, make note of the choices the most successful creators make.

-Know your audience: Know what your audience values, because you have to meet them at a point of interest with your content.
+- Know Your Audience: Know what your audience values, because you have to meet them at a point of interest with your content.
 Where do they get their information?
 Who do they consider experts on a given topic?
-How do you use your content to appeal with authority so that they trust your content?
+How do you use your content to appeal to authority so that they trust your content?
 That’s the key to creating content authenticity.

-But by investing in content marketing, you show the value of well-crafted, strategically placed content strategies that create leads and have positive impacts on ROI.
+According to HubSpot’s 2021’s Annual Marketing Report, “82% of marketers actively use content marketing.”
+It’s no surprise since investing in content marketing creates leads, generates brand awareness, and can establish your company as a topic authority, which all have positive impacts on ROI.
 Brands understand that content creation now outperforms antiquated models such as direct mail or PR, and they’ll put the money behind it.

 While looking into beginning a career in any industry, you evaluate the long-term and short-term pay-off on your investment.
 Do you risk passing the bar on your first attempt after years in law school in hopes of landing that coveted spot at the firm?
 What’s it worth to you?